- Department Overview

-- Minimum TOEFL score of 92 IBT (internet based test), 580 PBT (paper based test), 237 CBT (computer based test) or minimum IELTS score of 6.5
+- Recommended TOEFL score of 92 IBT (internet based test), 580 PBT (paper based test), 237 CBT (computer based test) or minimum IELTS score of 6.5

 Doctoral degree minimum admissions requirements:

-- Completed MS degree with graduate GPA 3.5/4.0 or higher (for applicants with MS degree)
+- Completed MS degree with recommended graduate GPA 3.5/4.0 or higher (for applicants with MS degree)

 - Meeting all other requirements for admission to MS program